evvic/tcp-server/README.md

 - Once the client handles are created for each client, the Server carries out communication with the client using the client handle
     - The master socket is only used for new connection requests
     - M is not used for data exchange with already connected clients
+- The server can service one client at a time (single thread)
+    - but can maintain multiple connections
+    - To handle more clients, more server machines need to be deployed

 ### `socket` System Call
 - Creates a socket and returns the file descriptor integer for the one created
+- Used to a create a TCP/UDP master socket
+- Used on the server and client side
 ```c
 socket(int __domain, int __type, int __protocol)
 ```